YU-Zhejian/art_modern/docs/Usage-art_modern.md

   - [X] NextSeq 500 (PE150)
   - [ ] NextSeq 550 (PE150)
   - [ ] NextSeq 1000 (PE300)
+    - Status: The current available datasets use quality score binning of 4-bins.
   - [ ] NextSeq 2000 (PE300)
+    - Status: The current available datasets use quality score binning of 4-bins.
   - [ ] NovaSeq 5000 (PE150)
+    - Status: No publicly-available data found.
   - [ ] NovaSeq 6000 (PE250)
+    - Status: The current available datasets use quality score binning of 4-bins.
   - [ ] NovaSeq X (PE150)
+    - Status: The current available datasets use quality score binning of 4-bins.
   - [ ] NovaSeq X Plus (PE150)
+    - Status: The current available datasets use quality score binning of 4-bins.
   - [ ] iSeq 100 (PE150)
-    - Status: The current available datasets use quality score binning.
+    - Status: The current available datasets use quality score binning of 3- or 4-bins.
 - BGI/MGI:
   - [ ] BGISEQ-500 (PE200)
     - Status: We now have PE150 only.